Charleston Roof Help

 Frequently asked questions

-Can flashing be repaired without replacing the whole roof?
+Can the flashing be repaired without replacing the entire roof section?